 Once the general analysis was completed for each mitigation initiative, 44 CFR requires the prioritization of the initiatives or action items according to a benefit/cost analysis of the proposed projects and their associated costs (Section 201.6.c.3iii).
 The benefit/cost analysis conducted during this planning process is not of the detailed variety required by FEMA for project grant eligibility under the Hazard Mitigation Grant Program (HMGP) and Pre-Disaster Mitigation (PDM) grant program.
 Rather, parameters were established for assigning subjective ratings (high, medium, and low) to the costs and benefits of these projects.
+Cost in some cases is subjective based on the entity's financial situation.
 Cost ratings were defined as follows: